 As an individual, using LinkedIn can help you stand out from others in your industry.
 You can, essentially, use the site to build your portfolio.
 The resume area now lets you add online links to work that you’ve done.

 You can also use the summary area and job descriptions to use keywords in your field making it easier for job seekers to find you.
+You can also highlight your posts and create a personalized header image to help you stand out.

 If you’re a business owner, create a business company page and upload as much information as you can there.
 Add your logo and a cover photo as well.